Child Art Therapy

 Therapy Process

-The first session of therapy is just for the grown-ups.
-During this first 50-minute session, we’ll go over your intake paperwork and you’ll have an opportunity to share in depth about what’s been going on for your kiddo.
+The first session of therapy is just for parents/caregivers.
+During this first 50-minute session, we’ll go over your intake paperwork and you’ll have an opportunity to share in depth about what’s been going on for your child.
 Together, we’ll come up with goals and a plan for your child.

 The initial 5-6 sessions with a kiddo are a phase of assessment, for me to get to know your child and to understand their strengths and resources.
 After this period, I can begin to provide feedback, observations and sometimes recommendations based on what I’m seeing in sessions.
 Parent feedback meetings are scheduled separately from therapy sessions.